Who is eligible to become the user of OSG Connect?

 We only provide software that is freely distributable.
 At present, we do not have or support most commercial software due to licensing issues.

 Can I request for system wide installation of the open source software useful for my research?

 Yes.
 Please contact email@example.com.

-What type of computation is a good match or NOT a good match on OSG Connect?
+What type of computation is a good match or NOT a good match for OSG Connect?

 What job scheduler is being used on OSG Connect?

-We use HTCondor to schedule and run jobs.
+We use use the task scheduling software called HTCondor to schedule and run jobs.

 How do I submit a computing job?

 Jobs are submitted via HTCondor scheduler.
-Please refer the QuickStart for more details on submitting and managing jobs.
+Please see our QuickStart guide for more details on submitting and managing jobs.

-How many jobs can I keep idle in the queue?
+How many jobs can I have in the queue?